jenni-shearston/Crowd-Sourced_Traffic_Data/README.md

 A shapefile of US census tracts in Bronx County of New York City (US).
 This shapefile was created by filtering a shapefile of all of New York City census tracts, obtained using the R package nycgeo: https://nycgeo.mattherman.info

-9. manuscript_fig4_road_segs_timeplot.tif (in outputs/applications folder)
+9. manuscript_fig4_road_segs_diurnalplot.tif (in outputs/applications folder)

-Figure 4 in the accompanying manuscript: a timeseries of congestion color code (CCC) for three road segments in the South Bronx: Site A, an interstate off-ramp; Site B, a small one-way street; and Site C, a two-way road, from March 17 through March 24, 2020.
+Figure 4 in the accompanying manuscript: diurnal pattern of congestion color code (CCC) for three road segments in the South Bronx: Site A, an interstate off-ramp; Site B, a small one-way street; and Site C, a two-way road, on March 17.
 Line colors indicate the color of the road segments displayed in the traffic congestion maps.
 Lower values represent decreased speed and increased congestion.
-The vertical dashed line represents the press release announcing New York’s stay-at-home order.

 10. manuscript_fig5_ice_congestion_map.tif (in outputs/apllications folder)